 Alternative Resolution is not Disciplinary

-Participants in Alternative Resolution procedures will not be disciplined by the University for violations of the University’s prohibition on the personal use of drugs or alcohol.
-Moreover, the University may offer leniency with respect to other violations that emerge through alternative resolution procedures, depending on the circumstances involved.
+Participants in Alternative Resolution procedures will not be disciplined by the University for charges of the University’s prohibition on the personal use of drugs or alcohol.
+Moreover, the University may offer leniency with respect to other charges that emerge through alternative resolution procedures, depending on the circumstances involved.

-Alternative Resolution does not include an investigation, hearing, or disciplinary action against a Respondent.
+Alternative Resolution does not include an investigation, hearing, or student conduct action against a Respondent.

 All participants may be accompanied by up to two support people of their choosing for any meeting related to the Alternative Resolution.
 Support people will be asked to agree to the Roles & Responsibilities for Support People agreement.